 The Takata airbag recalls started in 2014.
 Reports that the airbags were injuring drivers and passengers began to steadily circulate through the news.
 In November of 2014, The New York Times published a report claiming Takata knew about the issues with their airbags long before the recalls and beginning to work with federal authorities.
 Two years later and the injury and death count related to the airbags’ inflators has grown.
-If injured by a defective airbag, you should contact the Charlotte personal injury lawyers at Ted A. Greve & Associates, P.A. right away.
+If injured by a defective airbag, you should contact a Charlotte personal injury lawyer at Ted A. Greve & Associates, P.A. right away.

 History of the Takata Recall Expansion